 CULPEPER ROOF GARDEN (Whitechapel)

-A lovely little roof terrace with a greenhose, a bar, loads of bench space, sun flowers, like those trellace things that plants climb up, weather-worn tables, and great food.
-Plus you get to look at the Guerkin!
+A lovely little roof terrace with a greenhouse, a bar, loads of bench space, sunflowers, like those trellis things that plants climb up, weather-worn tables, and great food.
+Plus you get to look at the Gherkin!
 It looks like a giant pickle!
 How cool is that?

 40 Commercial Street, E1 6LP